ultralytics/ultralytics/docs/en/help/contributing.md

 ### GitHub Actions CI Tests

 Before your pull request can be merged, all GitHub Actions [Continuous Integration](CI.md) (CI) tests must pass.
-These tests include linting, unit tests, and other checks to ensure that your changes meet the quality standards of the project.
-Make sure to review the output of the GitHub Actions and fix any issues
+These tests include linting, unit tests, and other checks to ensure your changes meet the project's quality standards.
+Review the output of the GitHub Actions and fix any issues.

 ## Reporting Bugs

 We appreciate bug reports as they play a crucial role in maintaining the project's quality.
-When reporting bugs it is important to provide a [Minimum Reproducible Example](minimum_reproducible_example.md): a clear, concise code example that replicates the issue.
+When reporting bugs, it is important to provide a [Minimum Reproducible Example](minimum_reproducible_example.md): a clear, concise code example that replicates the issue.
 This helps in quick identification and resolution of the bug.

 ## License